-3.3 Geometric characterizations and apportionment simplex
+1.3 Geometric characterization and apportionment simplex

-When the number of states S=3, we are able to represent the apportionment problem in the $\mathbb{R}^3$ -plane.
+When the number of states S=3, we are able to perform geometric characterization of the apportionment problem in the \mathbb{R}^3 -plane.

-For a given total population P, there is a population simplex represented by where $(p_1, p_2, p_3)$ are the integer points on an inclined equilateral triangle with vertices (P, 0, 0), (0, P, 0) and (0, 0, P).
+For a given total population P, there is a population simplex represented by where (p_1, p_2, p_3) are the integer points on an inclined equilateral triangle with vertices (P, 0, 0), (0, P, 0) and (0, 0, P).